circonus/irondb-docs/api/state.md

  * *get.elapsed_us* :   The number of microseconds spent getting data for this histogram period.

 * *aggregate* :   The aggregated data from all histogram calls.
 The fields displayed are the same as those listed for each individual rollup.

-*rusage.utime*

-:   Resource Usage: User CPU time used
+*rusage.utime* :   Resource Usage: User CPU time used

-*rusage.stime*

-:   Resource Usage: System CPU time used
+*rusage.stime* :   Resource Usage: System CPU time used

-*rusage.maxrss*

-:   Resource Usage: Maximum resident set size
+*rusage.maxrss* :   Resource Usage: Maximum resident set size

-*rusage.idrss*

-:   Resource Usage: Integral shared memory size
+*rusage.idrss* :   Resource Usage: Integral shared memory size

-*rusage.minflt*

-:   Resource Usage: Page reclaims (soft page faults)
+*rusage.minflt* :   Resource Usage: Page reclaims (soft page faults)

-*rusage.majflt*

-:   Resource Usage: Page faults (hard page faults)
+*rusage.majflt* :   Resource Usage: Page faults (hard page faults)

-*rusage.nswap*

-:   Resource Usage: Swaps
+*rusage.nswap* :   Resource Usage: Swaps

-*rusage.inblock*

-:   Resource Usage: Block input operations
+*rusage.inblock* :   Resource Usage: Block input operations

-*rusage.oublock*

-:   Resource Usage: Block output operations
+*rusage.oublock* :   Resource Usage: Block output operations

-*rusage.msgsnd*

-:   Resource Usage: IPC messages sent
+*rusage.msgsnd* :   Resource Usage: IPC messages sent

-*rusage.msgrcv*

-:   Resource Usage: IPC messages received
+*rusage.msgrcv* :   Resource Usage: IPC messages received

-*rusage.nsignals*

-:   Resource Usage: Signals received
+*rusage.nsignals* :   Resource Usage: Signals received

-*rusage.nvcsw*

-:   Resource Usage: Voluntary context switches
+*rusage.nvcsw* :   Resource Usage: Voluntary context switches

-*rusage.nivcsw*

-:   Resource Usage: Involuntary context switches
+*rusage.nivcsw* :   Resource Usage: Involuntary context switches

-*max\_peer\_lag*

-:   The maximum amount by which the data on this node is behind any
-    of the other Snowth nodes.
+*max_peer_lag* :   The maximum amount by which the data on this node is behind any of the other IRONdb nodes.

-*avg\_peer\_lag*

-:   The average amount by which the data on this node is behind any
-    of the other Snowth nodes.
+*avg_peer_lag* :   The average amount by which the data on this node is behind any of the other IRONdb nodes.

-*features*

-:   The features that are enabled on this node.
+*features* :   The features that are enabled on this node.

-*text:store*

-:   Appears if text data storage is enabled on this node.
+* *text:store* :   Appears if text data storage is enabled on this node.

 *histogram:store*